benbrastmckie/.config/CheatSheet.md

 # Cheat Sheet [(Video 3/3)](https://youtu.be/TMA7nu9KCEQ)

 The following sections present a list of key-bindings and features which have been included in the present configuration.
-I will provide links to associated tutorial videos throughout, omitting mention of the standard Vim commands (which have mostly been preserved) except to provide the following resources for learning Vim.
+I will provide links to associated tutorial videos throughout, omitting mention of the standard Vim commands which have mostly been preserved.
 For configuration instructions, see the installation [(Video 1/3)](https://youtu.be/JVIcU9ePtVE).
+I will also provide links to further resources for learning Vim below.

 ## Learning Vim